-Main Purpose: Provide areas for detached single-family homes on lots generally a minimum of one-fifth of an acre (i.e., 8,712 square feet).
+Main Purpose: Provide areas for detached single-family homes on large lots generally a minimum of one fifth of an acre (i.e., 8,712 square feet).
+This category generally corresponds to the AG/30 and SF-ED zoning districts.